 - There is no guarantee that your contribution will be incorporated into the project code.
 Still, pull requests make it easy for you to keep them for your own use or for others who may be interested in them.

 - If you plan to start working on a bigger task, it might be worth asking the core team (beforehand) whether a specific feature or a solution to an issue will be accepted.

-- If you need any assistance when creating a patch or implementing a feature, ping us under the ticket or on Gitter.
+- If you need any assistance when creating a patch or implementing a feature, ping us under the ticket.

 - Having a CLA is essential to have your contributions accepted.

 To learn how to set up the project and run tests see the development environment guide.

 Every package repository installs Git hooks that automatically lint and check the code for code style on commit.
 However, not every code style issue can be discovered this way, so please do not rely on tools too much 😃.